Geometric approach to stable homotopy groups of spheres II; Arf-Kervaire Invariants: The fundamental class of the canonical covering over -framed standardized immersion

-The mapping $\eta_N$ admits a reduction, the image of this mapping belongs to the total bundle space over $\RP^2$ with the fibre $K(\I_{a \times \aa},1)$.
+The mapping $\eta_N$ admits a reduction, the image of this mapping belongs to the total bundle space over $\RP^2$ with the layer $K(\I_{a \times \aa},1)$.
 Assume that the manifold $N^{n-2k}$ is connected.
-Assume that a marked point $PROJ^{-1}(\x_{\infty}) \in N^{n-2k}$ is fixed.
-Assume that the immersion $g$ translates a marked point into a small neighbourhood of the central point $\x_{\infty} \in \RP^2$, over this point the defect is well-defined.
+Assume that a marked point on $\RP^2$ is fixed and denote:

+Assume that the immersion $g$ translates a marked point into a small neighbourhood of the central point $\x_{\infty} \in \RP^2$, over this point the defect is well defined.